Spence115/Automated-Material-Transfer-Project/README.md

 <br/><br/>
 </div>

 The example above shows how the Warthog will navigate to the preset map coordinates chosen by the team.
-However, the user can add and change any amount of additional waypoints to the node by editing line XX and XX of the warthog_publisher_node.cpp file located at /home/{your_user_name}/warthog_ws/src/warthog_publisher/src.
+However, the user can add or change any amount of additional waypoints to the node by editing lines 120 and 121 of the warthog_publisher_node.cpp file located at /home/{your_user_name}/warthog_ws/src/warthog_publisher/src.
+In the screenshot below, the highlighted lines reveal which portion of the code needs to be edited to add coordinates.

 <div align="center">
 <img src = "PR/Pictures/Coordinate Snip.png" height = "360px" style="margin:10px 10px">
 <br/><br/>
 </div>

-Below is a video of the simulation, this group was trying to accomplish:
+The video below demonstrates how the node works with Gazebo to control the Warthog’s actions:

 [![Fall 2020 MECA 470 Gazebo Simulation](http://img.youtube.com/vi/mwTm3SYaEWY/0.jpg)](https://www.youtube.com/watch?v=mwTm3SYaEWY&feature=youtu.be&ab_channel=NolanSpencer "Fall 2020 MECA 470 Gazebo Simulation")